MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 Compile your C Project
 ======================

-MicroEJ supports Managed C through WebAssembly, so your C/C++ code needs to be compiled to WebAssembly first.
+MicroEJ supports Managed C through WebAssembly, so your Managed C or C++ code needs to be compiled to WebAssembly first.

 The supported toolchain for compiling C code to WebAssembly is `WASI SDK <https://github.com/WebAssembly/wasi-sdk/>`__.